-Channel Island profile
+Channel Islands profile - Overview

 The Channel Islands are an archipelago in the English Channel off the Normandy coast of France.
 They are divided into two British Crown Dependencies, the Bailiwicks of Guernsey and Jersey.
 The former also includes the islands of Alderney, Sark and Herm, and smaller islands are divided between the two bailiwicks.

 The islands are not part of the United Kingdom or European Union, but rather are possessions of the British Crown with independent administrations.
 Their inhabitants are British citizens.

 The Channel Islands were owned by the Duchy of Normandy, and passed to the English Crown when William the Conqueror became King of England in 1066.
 While England lost mainland Normandy in 1204, the islands remained possessions of the Crown and were divided into the two bailiwicks later that century.

 Since then the bailiwicks have maintained separate institutions, laws and media, with the exception of a common independent TV station, Channel TV.

 During the Second World War the islands were occupied by Germany, causing considerable suffering to the locals.
 Some were deported as slave labourers, Jews were sent to concentration camps, reprisals for partisan activities were harsh, and many were reduced to near starvation by the end of the war.
 Accusations of collaboration and cover-up poisoned relations between many islanders for decades.

 The total population is about 160,000, of whom the overwhelming majority is made up of native islanders of Norman French and British extraction.
 There are also groups of European Union citizens, with a prominent community from Portugal.